 Why I play music?

 Well, here’s my short answer…bereavement changed me from someone that plays in private to someone that plays in public too.

 In fact I have found that bereavement, reflection and connection can do interesting things to a person.
 Here’s an outline of what those things did for me (quick version, I promise :-)

 Bereavement: Now, I had a strict upbringing from a non-musical family.
 I couldn’t make my own decisions and was on a path that simply didn’t suit me.
 After a long conveyor belt of obligations and cultural expectations, I finally graduated from University.
-6 Days after that, my father passed away, and I could see in plain view that most ideas about life are just that: ideas, and nothing was actually set in stone... even the people who give you those ideas with such certainty, well they are not around forever either.
+6 Days after that, my father passed away, and I could see in plain view that most ideas about life are just that: ideas, and nothing was actually set in stone.
+Life is what you make it, and even the people who give you those ideas with such certainty, well they are not around forever either.
 Sounds obvious but as you can imagine many illusions vanished in that moment along with my super strict upbringing.
-It was the beginning of a difficult long-winded way to learn a very important lesson i.e. my role can change and I had important choices to make along the way.
+It was the beginning of a difficult long-winded way to learn a very important lesson i.e. my role can change for good and I had important choices to make along the way.

 Reflection: I found the experience of bereavement very difficult to process (like anyone would) but I somehow felt I would gain more in the long run if I could be better at following my own instincts.
 I just needed time and space to develop my capacity to understand what I was feeling inside.
 In a way it was a fresh start, and I was starting to see that.